rmeyerth/lard-site/docs/intro.md

 - Documenting the language's features and usage

 Even after all of these steps have been completed, the language may still need to be improved or updated over time.
-This is because new features are constantly being developed, and the language needs to be able to adapt to changes in as new ideas are introduced.
+This is because new features are constantly being developed, and the language needs to be able to adapt as new ideas are introduced.
 This is where LARF can help as it is built around the concept of adaptability and change.
-LARF also provides the following:
+LARF provides the following:

 - Simple to learn and use: The LARF API is well-documented and easy to understand.
-Even if you have no prior experience with language development, you should be able to get up and running with LARF quickly.
+Even if you have no prior experience with language development, you should be able to get up and running quickly.
+- Large number of features: Aside from the ability to customise nearly every aspect of LARF, the framework provides a lot of features included in the basic package.
+These include support for whitespace (inferred or fixed), expression notation customisation (infix, prefix and postfix), custom operators, typed / types languages and much more.
 - Fast development time: LARF takes care of the low-level details of lexing and parsing so that you can focus on the more important aspects of language development, such as syntax and semantics.
 This can save you a lot of time and effort.
-- Tried and tested lexer: LARF has an extensive testing suite to ensure correct behaviour.
-This means that you can be confident that your language will be able to correctly parse a wide range of input.
 - Powered by Java: LARF is written in Java, which is a multi-platform, secure, and a well-supported programming language.
   This means that your language will be able to run on a wide range of platforms, including Windows, macOS, and Linux and make use of a large number of underlying frameworks to enhance your language.